pragma-/pbot/doc/VirtualMachine.md

 Log out and then log back in for the new group to take effect.

 #### Download Linux ISO
 Download a preferred Linux ISO.
-For this guide, we'll use Fedora Stable.
+For this guide, we'll use Fedora.
 Why?
 I'm using Fedora Rawhide for my PBot VM because I want convenient and reliable access to the latest bleeding-edge versions of software.